Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-api/MLAPI.Configuration.NetworkConfig.md

 <div class="markdown level1 summary">

-Gets a SHA256 hash of parts of the NetworkingConfiguration instance
+Gets a SHA256 hash of parts of the NetworkConfig instance

 </div>